Gank0078/ACR/README.md

-# Towards Realistic Long-Tailed Semi-Supervised Learning: Consistency Is All You Need
+# [CVPR 2023] Towards Realistic Long-Tailed Semi-Supervised Learning: Consistency Is All You Need

 This is PyTorch implementation of Towards Realistic Long-Tailed Semi-Supervised Learning: Consistency Is All You Need.